Air purifier will help a cough.

 Tips For Using an Air Purifier For Cough

-- Find a good spot - Place the air cleaner in a location where you spend the most time in or has bad air quality.
+- Find a good spot - Place the air cleaner in a location where you spend the most time or has bad air quality.
 The bedroom is a good place to start as we spend one-third of our time there.
 Otherwise, consider common areas such as the living room, kitchen, office, or basement.

 - Replace the filters on time - A dirty filter is useless in dealing with a cough.
 HEPA filter and carbon filter require replacing periodically when it is worn out.
 For those that come with a washable pre-filter, gently vacuum it when it is clogged with dust and hair.